mkdocs/mkdocs/docs/user-guide/plugins.md

 ##### on_build_error

-:   The `build_error` event is called when an `mkdocs.exceptions.BuildError`
+:   The `build_error` event is called after a `mkdocs.exceptions.BuildError` or
-    is caught by MkDocs during the build process.
+    `mkdocs.exceptions.PluginError` is caught by MkDocs during the build process.
-    Catching this exception means the build process is interrupted.
-    After calling the event, MkDocs terminates with an error code and message.
-    Plugins can raise a subclass of this exception, `mkdocs.exceptions.PluginError`, that will trigger the event as well.
     Use this event to clean things up before MkDocs terminates.
+Note that any other events which were scheduled to run after the error will have been skipped.
 See [Handling Errors] for more details.

     Parameters:
     : __error:__ exception raised